redhat-plumbers-in-action/differential-shellcheck/README.md

 ### html

-Relative path to HTML file containing detected defects.
-Example of use:
+Relative path to the HTML file containing detected defects.
+Example of how to use `html` output within the workflow:

 ```yaml
 - id: ShellCheck